 That said, as stated before, many individuals may be more likely to review a debt relief company well when they feel the debt payment is seemingly off their back instead of if they face a debt collection lawsuit or creditors calling them many times once the debt is behind.

 Additionally, you could look at reddit for personal experience by searching for Turbo Debt reviews reddit.
+Reddit generally have users who have used the products

 The Credit Associates review case study is interesting because you see the variance of reviews by the website.
 This shows that you may want to examine multiple different review sites before making a decision.